Skip to content

 max Effort Level

-The "max" effort level in output_config.effort is only available on Claude Opus 4.6.
-When xhigh is requested for Claude Sonnet 4.6, the router automatically downgrades it to "high" with an info-level log message.
+The "max" effort level in output_config.effort is available on Opus models (Opus 4.6, Opus 4.7, Opus 4.8) and the Mythos-class family (Fable 5, Mythos 5).
+When xhigh is requested for Sonnet 4.6, the router automatically downgrades it to "high" with an info-level log message.

 Models Supporting Extended Thinking